 There is a clear recognition of the importance of teaching and communication skills to the modern music professional.
 If you are an undergraduate, you will be given a thorough grounding in teaching techniques during the latter part of your studies and will have the option of pursuing a PGCE qualification as part of your degree.

-It is an exciting time for Birmingham's harpists as in 2015 we celebrated the arrival of a three-strong team of tutors: Catrin Finch, our International Chair, mentors the course and visits twice per term to give inspirational masterclasses, workshops and advice.
-Eleanor Turner gives a weekly lesson to all first study harpists and works with each student to devise a stylised course, ensuring a progressive range of techniques are mastered, core repertoire is conquered and that each student has the skills to pursue their personal passions and thrive in the early stage of their career.
+Our International Chair in Harp Catrin Finch mentors the course and visits twice per term to give inspirational masterclasses, workshops and advice.
+Principal Harp Tutor Rita Schindler gives a weekly lesson to all first study harpists and works with each student to devise a stylised course, ensuring a progressive range of techniques are mastered, core repertoire is conquered and that each student has the skills to pursue their personal passions and thrive in the early stage of their career.

 Guitar tuition is designed to equip you with all the skills required to enter the music profession.
 You’ll cover a broad spectrum of repertoire, receiving specialised individual tuition in your chosen area of study, complemented by masterclasses with visiting artists.
 Additional technique and sight-reading classes will contribute to your training in both modern techniques and Early Music styles, as appropriate.